dvucinozd/Home-Assistant-MQTT-Voice-Assistant/README.md

 - LED stays red: Safe Mode (boot-loop protection).
 OTA + web dashboard should still be available; check serial logs.
 - `WWD audio stats ... peak=0`: check codec open errors and that `bsp_extra_codec_set_fs()` succeeds (WakeNet requires 16 kHz mono).
+- Wi-Fi fallback not working: ensure SD card is unmounted (SDIO conflict with ESP-Hosted); remove the card if needed.
 - No MQTT entities in HA: verify broker URI/credentials in `main/config.h`/NVS and that the MQTT integration is enabled.
 - Duplicate entities after renaming: reload MQTT integration in HA or clear retained discovery topics on the broker.
 - Audio too loud: use the `output_volume` number entity (stored in NVS).